NicolasH2/ggdendroplot/README.md

 ```

 # Default dendrogram
-Load the package, create your first brace in ggplot.
-You can change the clustering algorithm via the clustmethod arguement ("complete" as default, check out ?hclust to see what other options there are for the method).
+We build a random example matrix, called df.
+We use the functions dist and hclust from base R to get hclust objects.
+We cluster rows (rowclus) and columns (colclus) individually.
+You can change the distance matrix and also clustering algorithm by checking out the respective functions' help pages (?dist and ?hclust).
+Then we can directly take one of these clusterings and vizualize a dendrogram from it.
 ``` r
 library(ggdendroplot)
 library(ggplot2)